 React is super popular for eCommerce these days.
-Single page applications (SPA) is typically the starting point due it its awesomeness.
+Single-page applications (SPA) are typically the starting point due it their awesomeness.
 React SPA is however not awesome for SEO and time to first meaningful render.
-This is where server side rendering (SSR) with Next.JS comes in.
-Frontend performance super-important according to the ecommerce SEO checklist so you need to have fast apis.
+This is where server-side rendering (SSR) with Next.JS comes in.
+Frontend performance is super-important according to the ecommerce SEO checklist so you need to have fast APIs.
 GraphQL done properly could help your performance that you should verify with profiling and benchmarking.
 For eCommerce SEO the good old best practice still applies like title and h1 tag usage.

 Single Page Application SEO

-SPA in React typically also have a larger overhead on the first load as there are many packages and dependencies to be loaded before any content is rendered.
-This is mostly a user experience issue with long initial time to meaningful render.
+SPA in React typically also has a larger overhead on the first load as there are many packages and dependencies to be loaded before any content is rendered.
+This is mostly a user experience issue with a long initial time to meaningful render.
 They have to wait to see the products - loading...
-Google penalises webshops that are slow - but in this case it would not be indexed anyway.
+Google penalizes webshops that are slow - but in this case, it would not be indexed anyway.

 React SSR with NextJS to the Rescue

 From a user experience perspective, the super-fast loading of ecommerce pages that you typically get from SPA is something we want.
 Very much actually.
 But we do not like the potential slow time to first meaningful render and we need our webshop to be indexed by search engines.

 The solution to this is surprisingly simple: let’s render the first request on the server.
 Next.JS is a great framework to hook up with your React eCommerce SPA.
 With Next.JS and SSR you basically render the first page on the server and send plain HTML to the browser.
 Normal SPA mode takes over after this.
 But you get super-fast time to first meaningful render and search engines love it as they can understand the HTML and index it.

 Oh, the bonus: search engines can index all products and pages.
 This is because SSR also renders any incoming URL request as static HTML.
 Yay.